The benefits of exercise on rotator cuff impingement

 Most studies in the review found that function improved with exercise.

 Interestingly when acromioplasty was added to exercise there was no significant difference when compared with exercise alone.

 It was identified that home exercise programs may be as effective as supervised exercise.

-Research also showed that Physiotherapists were well qualified to treat a painful shoulder, and can also accurately diagnose the reason for this shoulder pain.
+Research also showed that physiotherapists are well qualified to treat a painful shoulder, and can also accurately diagnose the reason for shoulder pain.